th-rtyf-re/bundled-HFK/README.md

 bordered approach.

-This code was written during my (Isaac Ren) stay at Inria Sophia Antipolis-Méditerranée, doing an internship under the suprvision of Clément Maria, from March to August 2021.
+This code was written during my (Isaac Ren) stay at Inria Sophia Antipolis-Méditerranée from March to August 2021, doing an internship under the supervision of Clément Maria.

 ### Note on the license
 This program is released under